fmbenhassine/gossed/README.md

 ### With pre-built binary

-First [download](https://github.com/benas/gossed/releases) `gossed` for your platform from and add it to your path.
+First [download](https://github.com/benas/gossed/releases) `gossed` for your platform and add it to your path.
 Then, run it from a command line:

 `$> gossed`